Japan eyes state of emergency for Tokyo, Osaka regions amid virus surge

 ($1=107.9500 yen)

-Reporting by Rocky Swift and Chang-Ran Kim; Additional reporting by Junko Fujita; Editing by Kenneth Maxwell
+Reporting by Rocky Swift and Chang-Ran Kim; Additional reporting by Junko Fujita, Ju-min Park; Editing by Kenneth Maxwell and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.